wodby/docs/apps/going-live.md

-# Going live with Wodby
+# Going Live with Wodby

 Going live process with Wodby is very simple and straightforward – you just need to create a new production [instance](instances.md) and attach your live domain: